Planning a kitchen extension? Avoid project overwhelm by following these 11 straightforward steps

 'The other way of creating the space you want is to design from the inside out, so you are designing your perfect interior space, and then wrap the extension around it.
 You may have some dead garden space to work with, an old conservatory or room in the side return - these are all great starting points for your kitchen extension design.'

-Once you’ve decided on a style and space, look for an architect or designer who will be able to advise you on what’s possible, guide you through the planning process and help you work on a budget.
-Make sure your architect is RIBA Chartered and make use of recommendations from family and friends.
+Once you’ve decided on a style and space, look for an architect or designer who will be able to advise you on what’s possible, guide you through the planning process (if needed) and help you achieve your dream space within your budget.
+Make sure your architect is RIBA Chartered and make use of recommendations from family and friends if you can.

 'The reason for hiring an architect, is for them to add value, proposing and conceiving ideas and thoughts you might not consider,' says Darren Bray, director of Studio BAD architects.
 'A good architect, will be able to work with a budget and still deliver a fantastic space; utilising affordable design ideas and materials to ingenious ways.
 An architect should be able to be challenged and challenge the concept of project.'